LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 - start with a lowercase letter, and
 - capitalize each internal word.

 In the example from the previous section, the descriptor "area of circle" became the variable name ``areaOfCircle``.
-This convention is called camel case becase the capitalization of internal words is reminiscent of a camel's humps.
+This convention is called camel case because the capitalization of internal words is reminiscent of a camel's humps.
 Another another common name for this convention is **lower camel case**, since names start with a lowercase letter.

 .. note:: Different programming languages often have different variable-naming conventions.
 For example, in Python the convention is to use all lowercase letters and separate words with underscores, as in ``area_of_circle``.

 We will use the lower came case convention throughout this course, and strongly encourage you to do so as well.